microchip-pic-avr-examples/pic16f13145-spi-ws2812-mplab-mcc/README.md

 ## Demo

 Two patterns are saved in the `image.h` header file called `imageR` and `imageG` variables.
-Those variables contain **CLB** text in two different colors, red and green, as shown in the demo below.
+Those variables help display **CLB** acronym in two different colors, red and green, as shown in the demo below.
 Only two wires are needed between the microcontroller and the WS2812 - the output pin from the CLB (RB7) and the ground (GND).

 <br><img src="images/demo.gif" width="1000">